Account settings and security

 *September 17th, 2023*

-The mail server used to send you alert notifications has been moved to a new provider based in Europe, making Phare 100% european for non-subscribed users.
-This is part of Phare commitment to privacy and data protection, using only services from companies that are headquartered in Europe and hosted in european datacenters.
+The mail server used to send alert notifications has been moved to a new provider based in Europe, making Phare 100% European for non-subscribed users.
+This is part of Phare's commitment to privacy and data protection, using only services from companies that are headquartered in Europe and hosted in European datacenters.

 The only exception is Stripe, a US-based company used to process billing information and payments.